HyperTag/documentation/src/content/cloud-destinations/slack.md

 #### Slack Channel Webhook (required)

-This requires the URL Slack gave you when you added an new _Incoming Webhook_ Configuration.
+This requires the URL Slack gave you when you added a new Incoming Webhook Configuration.

 ### Destination Details